Star Awards for Best Programme Host

 The Star Awards for Best Programme Host is an award presented annually at the Star Awards, a ceremony that was established in 1994.

 The category was introduced in 2016, at the 22nd Star Awards ceremony; Lee Teng received the award for his performance in Love on the Plate 3 and it is given in honour of a Mediacorp host who has delivered an outstanding performance in a variety show, info-ed or infotainment programme.
 The nominees are determined by a team of judges employed by Mediacorp; winners are selected by a majority vote from the entire judging panel.

 The award combined the previous categories for Best Variety Show Host and Best Info-Ed Programme Host.
 The restructuring of these categories was a result of the award ceremony organising committee's wish to eliminate the distinctions between variety and info-ed programme hosting performances.

-Since its inception, the award has been given to two hosts.
-Quan Yi Fong is the most recent winner in this category for her performance in Hear U Out 2.
-Since the ceremony held in 2022, Quan remains as the only host to win in this category five times.
-In addition, Quan has been nominated on eight occasions, more than any other host.
-Guo Liang holds the record for the most nominations without a win, with five.
+Since its inception, the Star Awards for Best Programme Host have been awarded to three different hosts.
+Christopher Lee is the most recent winner, receiving the award for his performance in Dishing With Chris Lee S2.
+Quan Yi Fong remains the only host to have won the award six times, a record she has held since the 2024 ceremony.
+She also holds the record for most nominations, with nine total, including a double nomination in 2021.
+Guo Liang holds the record for the most nominations without a win, having been nominated six times.